svg How To Grow Herbs From Seed Successfully Every Time | Urban Leaf

 Which Herb Seeds Need Soaking?

 One day before you plan to get set up, it’s a good idea to soak some herb seeds.
-Although it's not essential, soaking herb seeds helps soften the hard outer shell of some varieties thereby increasing their germination rates.
+Although it's not essential, soaking herb seeds helps soften the outer shell of some varieties thereby increasing their germination rates.
 Varieties that benefit from pre-soaking for 12-24hrs include parsley and coriander.

 What Is The Right Herb Growing Temperature?

+Herbs are living things, and just like us that means they are sensitive to temperature extremes.
+Either too hot or too cold and you’ll have a problem.
 If you are seed-starting indoors in anticipation of spring, then probably the biggest threat is cold windows / window sills.
 The sun from a window will be important once they sprout, but when you’re at the germination stage it is far less important.
 More important in the first few days is temperature.
 These little herb seeds are smart enough to know that if it’s cold out then it must still be winter, and there’s no point in them sprouting.

 You need to trick the seeds into believing that they are coming into spring and that the temperatures are therefore warmer.
 65 - 75F is a good range to aim for, and if your home doesn’t allow for this then consider getting a heat mat to place under the seeds while they are getting started.